codeofdusk/raspberrymem/README.md

 # Raspberrymem
 Raspberrymem is a free memory aid for the [Raspberry Pi](http://raspberrypi.org).
 It was created as a working prototype of a project for the 2012 [First Lego League](http://firstlegoleague.org) Senior Solutions challenge.
 It can store reminders, timers and notes, run a graphical desktop modified for ease of use, and be remotely manipulated through a server.
 The interface is completely keyboard driven, easy to navigate and available in both English and Mexican Spanish.

 Raspberrymem is designed to be run from a text console on a Debian-based Linux distribution, like Debian, Raspbian or Ubuntu.
 This client was written in bash script.
-The original server was written in [MOO](https://en.wikipedia.org/wiki/MOO).
+The original server was written in [MOO](https://en.wikipedia.org/wiki/MOO), and I started [a rewrite to Python](http://github.com/codeofdusk/raspberrymem-server).

 I wrote this at about age 12 or 13.
 Before then, I had done some programming but was unfamiliar with version control and standard open-source "development practices."
 This was my first "open-source project."